 6. Satin Rabbits

-The Satin rabbit breed is one of the larger and heavier breeds of rabbit weighing about 12 pounds fully grown.
+The Satin rabbit breed is one of the larger and heavier breeds of rabbit weighing about 12 pounds when fully grown.
 With a broader build, it’s no surprise that Satin rabbits produce a fair amount of meat.
 They’re an ideal rabbit to raise for meat on a homestead.
-Satins are a cold, hardy meat rabbit.
-They have a calm and docile temperament.
+Satins are a cold hardy meat rabbit with a calm and docile temperament.

 7. Cinnamon Rabbits

-This is a crossbreed between the New Zealand White and American Chinchilla.
+This is a crossbreed between the New Zealand White and American Chinchilla rabbit.
 Acting as a meat producer was not the initial intent during the development of this rabbit breed.
 However, with a mature weight of up to 11 pounds, the Cinnamon rabbit breed can provide a large quantity of meat, including commercially.
 Named for their red color, the Cinnamon rabbit breed is also valued for their fur and kept as pets.
 However, Cinnamon rabbits are difficult to find.

 8. Standard Rex Rabbit